wael-sudo2/facebook-page-info-scraper/README.rst

 Introduction
 ------------

 facebook-page-info-scraper is a Python package that provides a convenient way to crawl information from Facebook pages.
-It uses Selenium for web scraping and provides functionalities to retrieve page details such as page name, description, followers count, and more.
+It uses Selenium for web scraping and provides functionalities to retrieve page details such as page name, Category, Address, email, followers count, and more.

 Installation
 ------------